Wives of Henry VIII: Theatrical adaptations

 Six is a pop-rock musical featuring each of Henry's wives.
 A major theme of the show is that women should be the ones to tell their stories and how much more there is to their stories than how their relationships with Henry ended.
 The musical was written by Toby Marlow and Lucy Moss.
 It originated in Edinburgh in 2017, moving to the West End in January 2019.
 In May 2019, Six had its North American premier at the Chicago Shakespeare Theater. and moved to Broadway in March 2020.
 The tag line of the show, "Divorced.
 Beheaded.
 LIVE in concert!", alludes to the rhyme describing the queens' fates.

 TV references

+The Six Wives of Henry VIII is a historical miniseries produced by the BBC, originally aired in 1970.
+This series consists of six episodes, with each episode dedicated to one of the six wives of King Henry VIII, providing an in-depth exploration of their lives and fates.
+In addition to the miniseries, a film adaptation titled Henry VIII and His Six Wives was released in 1972.

-Season 1 Episode 2 of the BBC One TV series Horrible Histories included a "Divorced, Beheaded and Died" song and talk-show-style comedy skit starring Henry VIII.
+Season 1, episode 2 of the BBC One TV series Horrible Histories included a "Divorced, Beheaded and Died" song and talk-show-style comedy skit starring Henry VIII.